-• Abuse of EVA's leave policy.

-• Alteration or falsification of school records, including grades, academic records, employee and/or student forms, or any other school information.
-Conduct in violation of any EVA policy or established expectation of performance.
+- Abuse of EVA's leave policy. - Alteration or falsification of school records, including grades, academic records, employee and/or student forms, or any other school information.

-- Conducting personal business during business hours while on school property. - Corporal punishment of students. - Improper conduct toward students and other employees. - Incompetence or inefficiency in the performance of duties.

-• Insubordination, including the willful refusal to perform an assignment or to comply with a directive given by a supervisor.
-However, in the event a supervisor directs an employee to perform an illegal or immoral act/task, the employee should notify the next level of authority immediately.

-• Malicious gossip and/or spreading rumors; engaging in behavior designed to create discord and lack of harmony; interfering with fellow employee's job performance; willfully restricting work output or encouraging others to do the same.

-• Negligence or any careless action that endangers the life or safety of another person, or damages or destroys the property of EVA.

-• Possession, use, or being under the influence of alcohol or other intoxicants, illegal narcotics, or other controlled substances on school property or during any school function.

-- Sexual misconduct. - Theft of EVA-owned property or of fellow employees; unauthorized possession or removal of any school property, including documents, from the premises without prior permission from a supervisor; unauthorized use of EVA's equipment or property for personal reasons or personal profit.

-- Threatening, intimidating, or coercing fellow employees on or off EVA premises, at any time, for any reason.

-- Unexcused absences from work.

-- Unprofessional job-related conduct.

-- Verbal and/or physical fighting on school premises or at any school related activities.

-- Wasting of EVA supplies or equipment.

-• Willfully or with gross negligence causing the destruction or damage of EVA property or the property of fellow employees, volunteers, suppliers or visitors, or students.

-• Recording by video or voice or taking pictures of students, staff or parents without the knowledge and consent of all parties present is strictly prohibited.
-Violation will lead to disciplinary action up to and including termination.
+- Conduct in violation of any EVA policy or established expectation of performance. - Conducting personal business during business hours while on school property. - Corporal punishment of students. - Improper conduct toward students and other employees. - Incompetence or inefficiency in the performance of duties. - Insubordination, including the willful refusal to perform an assignment or to comply with a directive given by a supervisor.
+However, in the event a supervisor directs an employee to perform an illegal or immoral act/task, the employee should notify the next level of authority immediately. - Malicious gossip and/or spreading rumors; engaging in behavior designed to create discord and lack of harmony; interfering with fellow employee's job performance; willfully restricting work output or encouraging others to do the same. - Negligence or any careless action that endangers the life or safety of another person, or damages or destroys the property of EVA. - Possession, use, or being under the influence of alcohol or other intoxicants, illegal narcotics, or other controlled substances on school property or during any school function. - Sexual misconduct. - Theft of EVA-owned property or of fellow employees; unauthorized possession or removal of any school property, including documents, from the premises without prior permission from a supervisor; unauthorized use of EVA's equipment or property for personal reasons or personal profit. - Threatening, intimidating, or coercing fellow employees on or off EVA premises, at any time, for any reason. - Unexcused absences from work. - Unprofessional job-related conduct. - Verbal and/or physical fighting on school premises or at any school related activities. - Wasting of EVA supplies or equipment. - Willfully or with gross negligence causing the destruction or damage of EVA property or the property of fellow employees, volunteers, suppliers or visitors, or students.

 The preceding list is not intended to limit the type of unacceptable employee behavior.
-Questions regarding EVA's expectations for employee conduct should be directed to the HR and Office Manager or CEO/Principal.
+Questions regarding EVA's expectations for employee conduct should be directed to the Office Manager or CEO/Principal.
 Violations of these or any other standards of employee conduct may lead to immediate disciplinary action, up to and including termination of employment.